vonfalk/storm-javavis/doc/01-Introduction/01-Downloads/index.md

 - [Linux (Debian, GCC 6.2.0 or later)](storm.tar.gz)

 To run the compiler, simply unpack the archive file and run `Storm` (`Storm.exe` on Windows), and the top loop for Basic Storm should start.
-The compiler does not need any external libraries aside from the C and C++ standard libraries.
-The Windows version uses `dbghelp.dll`, which is included with Windows, to pretty-print stack traces.
+On Windows, no external libraries are required except for `dgbhelp.dll`, which is included with Windows.
+On Linux, Gtk+ 3.10 or later is required for the Ui library.

 For more detaled instructions, see [Introduction](md://Introduction/).